qiskit-community/qiskit-alt/README.md

  a julia installation to `qiskit_alt/julia/`, then you would start julia from the `qiskit_alt` toplevel as `./julia/bin/julia`, and type `Pkg.add("PyCall")`.
  NEW: This installation should happen automatically the first time you run `import qiskit_alt`.

+### Communication between Python and Julia

+* We are currently using `pyjulia` to call Julia from Python, and its dependency `PyCall.jl`.
+The latter is also used to call Python from Julia.

+* An alternative Python package is `juliacall`.
+This may have some advantages and we may use it in the future.

+* An alternative is to create a C-compatible interface on the Julia side and then call it using using Python methods for calling dynamically linked libraries.
+We have not yet explored this.

 <!--  LocalWords:  qiskit backend qisit pyjulia pypi julia cd venv env txt repo
  -->